rgburke/wed/README.md

 ## Features

-Below the some of the main features of wed are examined.
+The main features of wed are detailed below.

 ### Key Bindings